 Paul was also the first American social scientist to defend homosexuality in print as a valid lifestyle.
 He drew upon his work with psychological polarity to demonstrate that a relationship between two men or two women could involve much more than the narcissistic hedonism stressed in psychiatric literature.

 But such insights were becoming common knowledge by the time Paul started publishing in the 60's.
 His greatest contribution was in analyzing human nature in a deeper and broader way than most conventional psychologists were capable of.
 Some people have categorized Paul as a "moral philosopher", a "philosophical anthropologist", or simply as a thinker.
-Many of us believe that his detailed descriptions of truth and right, love and power, honesty and courage, insight and mastery, and similar aspects of our lives are both fundamental and comprehensive enough to constitute the foundation of that great unrealized dream of the Enlightenment, a true science of human nature.
+Many of us believe that his detailed descriptions of truth and right, love and power, honesty and courage, insight and mastery, and similar features of the personality are both fundamental and comprehensive enough to constitute the foundation of that great unrealized dream of the Enlightenment, a true science of human nature.

 We have published many new essays and super funky collages.
 Anybody who contributes an essay to our website will get an awesome collage to illustrate it — Rachel will sit on her ass and work for a few hours to produce a unique and beautiful work of art for you!
 We are looking for essays about psychology, what and how you learnt to be human, excerpts or draft of your Great American Novel or autobiography.
 Come on, you can do it!
 And it will look very sweet!
 Email your entries to .